-- New Search Use this link to go to the Define Search page to filter the Artifacts page view. - Create Artifact Use this link to go to the New Artifact page to create a new artifact. - The "star" icon allows you to save this page to your Home page for quick access.
+- Create Artifact Use this link to go to the New Artifact page to create a new artifact. - The "star" icon allows you to save this page to your Home page for quick access.

 Column Name Description / Actions Name The name of the artifact-a system-generated name created by combining the Group Id and Artifact Key components.
 Note: Selecting an artifact name takes you to the Artifact Details page for that artifact.
-Group Id The user-generated group name for this artifact.
+Group ld The user-generated group name for this artifact.
 This field may consist of alphanumeric characters, spaces, underscores, hyphens, and periods.

-Artifact Key The "key" component of the artifact name.
+Column Name Description / Actions Artifact Key The "key" component of the artifact name.
 Description The plain text or HTML description previously supplied for this artifact.
 Actions Edit - Use this link to go to the Edit Artifact page to modify the artifact on this row.
 Delete - Use this link to delete the artifact on this row.